Unless your business has an impeccable record of customer retention, you have likely dealt with the loss of a customer at some point.

 Cross-tabulations of the data will clearly show this.

-Lost customers may not always be willing to share which company they switched to, but it’s absolutely worth asking.
+Lost customers may not always be willing to share which company they switched to, but it’s absolutely worth asking about.

-Your organization will have a better chance of learning what competitor previous customers are currently doing business with if the survey is blinded.
+Your organization will have a better chance of learning what competitors and previous customers are currently doing business with if the market research study is blinded.

 This question will reveal who is truly a threat to stealing your customers in the market.
 You can also calculate where stolen market share is going by using data from the completed surveys.